 Program Management schedules an introductory meeting with the customer to confirm project details, mold build criteria and project timelines.
-Internal kickoff meeting takes place between sales, program management and engineering.
-Application details are confirmed and discussed.
+An internal kickoff meeting takes place between sales, program management and engineering.
+The application details are confirmed and discussed.

-Release to shop floor where our manufacturing team builds to mold designand schedules all 3D machining, 2D machining, EDM, detail machining, bench, spot and assembly.
+The job is released to the shop floor where our manufacturing team builds to the final mold design and schedules all 3D machining, 2D machining, EDM, detail machining, bench, spot and assembly.